Organizational Goals

 Official goals are the formally stated goals of an organization and are described in its public statements such as the corporate charter, mission statements, and annual reports.
 The purpose of official goals is to help build the organization’s public image and reputation.

 Operative goals are the concrete steps an organization plans to take to achieve its vision and purpose.
 They are the outcomes the organization actually seeks to attain through its operating activities.
-These goals are derived from a .
+These goals are derived from a strategic planning.
 When most people refer to “organizational goals” they are referring to operative goals.

 Organizational Goals and Strategic Plans